Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

    }

 The |invoke_transfer| fails if the account does not exist, or if the contract has insufficient funds.
-Neither case can occur in our contract since contracts always have a valid owner and the amount it sends is the ``self_balance``.
-But you should still be able to represent this error and distinguish it from the two other error kinds.
+Neither case can occur in the contract since contracts always have a valid owner and the amount it sends is the ``self_balance``.
+But you should still be able to represent this error and distinguish it from the two other error types.

 You can now check which error was produced in the test: